Precision Air Flight 494: Rescue and recovery

 Local fishermen were the first to arrive at the scene of the crash.
 They broke the rear door by smashing it with a rowing oar, successfully rescuing those who were seated at the back.
 Both pilots were still conscious and alive as there was no water leakage inside the cockpit.
 A fisherman tried to break the cockpit windows with an axe but was advised to stop by those in communication with the pilots.
 He then tied a rope to the cockpit emergency door and tried to pull it open by using other nearby boats.
 The rope snapped, however, knocking him unconscious.

 Rescue workers arrived at the scene to rescue those still trapped inside the aircraft.
 According to Albert Chalamila, the chief administrator of Kagera Region, emergency workers were in touch with the pilots in the cockpit and attempted to pull the plane closer to the shore using ropes and cranes.

 Investigation

 During the funeral service of the victims in Kagera's Kaitaba Stadium, Prime Minister Kassim Majaliwa ordered an inquiry into the crash.
 The Tanzania Civil Aviation Authority (CAA) would be involved in the probe.
 The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) confirmed that their members would travel to Tanzania to assist with the investigation.
 Technical advisers from ATR would also join the investigation effort.

 In 2023 the CAA released their preliminary report.
 It stated that the approach was conducted under visual flight rules in poor weather and that the flight crew ignored alerts from the Enhanced Ground Proximity Warning System (EGPWS).

+On 18 January 2025, the final report into the accident was released by Tanzania's AAIB.
+The investigation found that the crew had failed to properly respond to EGPWS warnings until 2 seconds before impact.
+The report stated that the aircraft struck the water at 2° pitch down and banked 10° to the left.
+A failure in CRM was cited.